Uruguay: Government

+In 2024, Uruguay was classified as a "full democracy" by The Economist’s Democracy Index, ranking 15th globally and first in Latin America.
+Latinobarómetro surveys consistently place the country among the highest in terms of public support for democracy and satisfaction with it.
+Moreover, according to the 2023 V-Dem Democracy Indices, Uruguay ranked 31st in the world for electoral democracy and 2nd globally—behind Switzerland—for citizen-initiated direct democracy.

 Administrative divisions

 Uruguay is divided into 19 departments whose local administrations replicate the division of the executive and legislative powers.
 Each department elects its own authorities through a universal suffrage system.
 The departmental executive authority resides in a superintendent and the legislative authority in a departmental board.

 Foreign relations

-Argentina and Brazil are Uruguay's most important trading partners: Argentina accounted for 20% of total imports in 2009.
-Since bilateral relations with Argentina are considered a priority, Uruguay denies clearance to British naval vessels bound for the Falkland Islands, and prevents them from calling in at Uruguayan territories and ports for supplies and fuel.
-A rivalry between the port of Montevideo and the port of Buenos Aires, dating back to the times of the Spanish Empire, has been described as a "port war".
-Officials of both countries emphasized the need to end this rivalry in the name of regional integration in 2010.

-Construction of a controversial pulp paper mill in 2007, on the Uruguayan side of the Uruguay River, caused protests in Argentina over fears that it would pollute the environment and lead to diplomatic tensions between the two countries.
-The ensuing dispute remained a subject of controversy into 2010, particularly after ongoing reports of increased water contamination in the area were later proven to be from sewage discharge from the town of Gualeguaychú in Argentina.
-In November 2010, Uruguay and Argentina announced they had reached a final agreement for joint environmental monitoring of the pulp mill.

-Brazil and Uruguay have signed cooperation agreements on defence, science, technology, energy, river transportation and fishing, with the hope of accelerating political and economic integration between these two neighbouring countries.
+The country's foreign policy is directed by the Ministry of Foreign Relations.
+Uruguay has traditionally had strong political and cultural ties with its neighboring countries and with Europe, and its international relations have been guided by the principles of non-intervention and multilateralism.
+The country is a founding member of international organizations such as the United Nations, the Organization of American States, the Southern Common Market, and the Latin American Integration Association.
+The headquarters of the latter two are located in its capital Montevideo, for which the role of the city has been compared to that of Brussels in Europe.

 Uruguay has two uncontested boundary disputes with Brazil, over Isla Brasilera and the 235 sqkm Invernada River region near Masoller.
 The two countries disagree on which tributary represents the legitimate source of the Quaraí/Cuareim River, which would define the border in the latter disputed section, according to the 1851 border treaty between the two countries.
-However, these border disputes have not prevented both countries from having friendly diplomatic relations and strong economic ties.
-So far, the disputed areas remain de facto under Brazilian control, with little to no actual effort by Uruguay to assert its claims.
+The disputed areas remain de facto under Brazilian control, with little to no actual effort by Uruguay to assert its claims.
+Both countries have friendly diplomatic relations and strong economic ties.